bigrael123/CollegeTableExercisehtml/README.md

 In this exercise I had to create a table that starts with 3 cols in the bottom, 2 in the middle and 1 at the top.
-They all should look uniform.
+They all should fill they give roll.